-Outdoor, unstructured time for students to play is a part of the daily schedule at TCS.
-Students use the green space or Great Lawn, the Angel Wing, and The Christ School playground (grades TK, K and 1) for recess.
-Other park and recreation areas in the downtown vicinity are utilized to provide the students with additional outdoor opportunities.
+Outdoor, unstructured time for students to play is a part of the daily schedule at TCS in addition to scheduled Physical Education classes.
+Students use the green space or Great Lawn, the Angel Wing, and the Christ School playground (grades TK-3rd) for recess on a daily basis.